flaneurette/UX.js/README.md

 An example showing the animate attribute, to dynamically animate objects.
 #### UX-cascade.html
 An example showing the cascade attribute, to dynamically scroll objects.
+#### UX-lazyload.html
+An example lazyloading images with the UX attribute :lazy
 #### UX-bind.html
 An example how to bind to classes.
 #### UX-if.html